GP-Stanley/tech264-cloud-linux/scripting/raw_linux_codealong.md

 ### View Environment Variables:
 * `printenv`: This lists all active environment variables and their values.
 * `printenv <VARIABLE_NAME>`: To look up the value of a specific environment variable.
-Replace <VARIABLE_NAME> with the name of the variable (usually in all capital letters).
+Replace <VARIABLE_NAME> with the name of the variable (in all capital letters).
 E.g., 'printenv HOME'.

 ### Set a Temporary Environment Variable:
-* `export VARIABLENAME="value"`: To set an environment variable for the current session:
+* `export VARIABLENAME="value"`: To set an environment variable for the current session.
   * 📝 Note: This will only persist for the duration of the session.
 When you close the terminal, it’s gone.

 ### Set a Permanent Environment Variable: